johnkomba/phase1-project/README.md

 - Guidelines for Staying Organized
 - JSON Server Instructions (Optional)
 ## Introduction
 Welcome to the Flatdango project!
-In this project, we'll be building a Single Page Application (SPA) for booking movie tickets.
-The frontend of this application will be built using HTML, CSS, JavaScript, and Bootstrap (or Tailwind), and it will interact with a public API to fetch movie information.
+In this project, we'll be building a Single Page Application (SPA) for searching movies from a public API.
+The frontend of this application will be built using HTML, CSS, JavaScript, and Bootstrap (or Tailwind), and it will interact with the public API to fetch movie information.

 ## Project Goals
 Design and architect features across a frontend.